kgururaj/GenomicsDB_wiki/GenomicsDB-setup-in-a-multi-node-cluster.md

       * Column-based partitioning

       _Rationale_
       * The user is running a query/analysis for every position in the queried interval.
 Hence, for each position, the system must fetch data from all samples/CallSets and run _T_.
-Partitioning by column reduces/eliminates any communication between nodes.
+Partitioning by column reduces/eliminates any communication between partitions.
 For a sufficiently large query interval, the aggregate disk and memory bandwidth across multiple nodes can still be utilized.
-      * No/minimal data aggregation step as all the data for a given column is located within a single node.
+      * No/minimal data aggregation step as all the data for a given column is located within a single partition.

       _Con(s)_
       * Importing data into TileDB may become complex, especially if the initial data is organized as a file per sample/CallSet.